hyosung11/Launch-School/Courses/JS109/glossary.md

 ## 9. Functions: Function Definition and Invocation

 Before you can use a function, you must first define it with the reserved keyword, `function`.
-After the word function, you write the function's name followed by a pair of parentheses (`()`).
+After the word `function`, you write the function's name followed by a pair of parentheses (`()`).
 After the closing parenthesis, the code you want to associate with the function -- the **function body** -- gets placed between curly braces (`{}`).

 In the definition of a function, the names between parentheses are called **parameters**.
 The **arguments** are the values of those parameters.